rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 - A pooling layer
 - Lastly the dropout layers

-In our algorithm we use the relu as the activation function and a pooling layer to reduce the dimension of the image data.
-In the first FCN there are 25088 channels which is converging to 133 in the third FCN.
+In our algorithm, we use the relu as the activation function and a pooling layer to reduce the dimension of the image data.
+In the first FCN, there are 25088 channels which are converging to 133 in the third FCN.
 Where 133 belongs to the number of classes from the last fully connected network.
-We also have dropout layers in our model to make sure the model does not get into overfit condition.
+We also have dropout layers in our model to make sure the model does not get into overfit conditions.

-In order to evaluate the performance of the above model, we verify it trough transfer learning and compare with the other benchmark works carried before.
+In order to evaluate the performance of the above model, we verify it trough transfer learning and compare it with the other benchmark works carried before.
 The benchmark works carried out in this field is discussed in detail at the benchmark section below.

 ### Benchmark